.

 CANCER IN People of African Ancestry WORLDWIDE

-Worldwide people of African ancestry face higher cancer incidence and mortality rates than any other racial group.
+> face higher cancer incidence and mortality rates than any other racial group.

-Worldwide people of African ancestry are overwhelmingly under-represented in cancer research worldwide.
+are overwhelmingly under-represented in cancer research worldwide.

 CHALLENGE

 Many of the major cancer types affecting West Africans are highly treatable when diagnosed early.
 However, there is no major comprehensive cancer facility within West Africa that’s capable of providing today’s most innovative and effective treatment options currently available in other parts of the world.
-Further, too many West Africans are needlessly succumbing to cancers that are either preventable or easily identifiable and treatable with early detection.
+Further, too many Africans are needlessly succumbing to cancers that are either preventable or easily identifiable and treatable with early detection.

 PROJECT

 Africa Cancer Control Partners (ACCP) In collaboration with its partners, the Ghana Atomic Energy Commission (GAEC) is developing the first of its kind in West Africa, the Africa Continental Cancer Center & Research Institute (ACCCRI) in Accra, Ghana.
+ACCCRI is being developed as a world class, state-of-the-art, fully comprehensive, A.I.-integrated cancer center to provide prevention, screening, diagnostic, treatment, palliative and research programs and services for patients across the West Africa subregion.

 This privately funded, history-making legacy project informed by a partnership of continental and diaspora Africans working in collaboration with the Ghana Atomic Energy Commission, international hospital business planning advisors, investors, oncology and medical practitioners, clinical researchers, legal advisors, construction partners, architects, engineers, green power generation providers, local government agencies, local and international teaching hospitals & universities, pharmaceutical companies, equipment vendors, cancer support organizations, community and other stakeholders.